roosterbooster3/fso_part0/exercise6.md

     Note over browser: clicks the "Save" button

-    Note over browser: The browser intercepts the form submission

     Note over browser: The JS code adds new note to the internal notes list and on the page